mhart/kinesis/README.md

 ### kinesis.createReadStream(name, [options])

-Returns a readable stream for the given Kinesis stream
+Returns a readable stream for the given Kinesis stream that reads from all shards continuously.

+`options` include:

+  - `region`: a string, or object with AWS credentials, host, port, etc (`us-east-1` by default)
+  - `shardIds`: an array of shard ID names, or an key-value object with the shard IDs as keys and sequence number and/or shard iterator as values.
+If not provided, these will be fetched and cached.
+  - `oldest`: if truthy, then will start at the oldest records (using `TRIM_HORIZON`) instead of the latest

 ### kinesis.createWriteStream(name, [options])

 Returns a writable stream for the given Kinesis stream

+`options` include:

+  - `region`: a string, or object with AWS credentials, host, port, etc (`us-east-1` by default)
+  - `resolvePartitionKey`: a function to determine the partition key of the record (random by default)

 ### kinesis.request(action, [data], [options], callback)

 Makes a generic Kinesis request with the given action (eg, `ListStreams`) and data as the body.

+`options` include:

+  - `region`: a string, or object with AWS credentials, host, port, etc (`us-east-1` by default)

 TODO
 ----

-- Cache stream descriptors
-- Cache shard iterators
-- Allow reading from different positions, not just latest
 - Implement different encoding schemes (or should we just leave that up to piped streams?)
 - Allow explicit hash keys
-- Determine whether partition resolver function is the best method to handle this